UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 </tbody>
 </table>

-Here the correspondiing pairs do not follow a speciic order.
+Here the corresponding pairs do not follow a specific order.
 The six of components find a reciprocal match.

 ### Full pipeline example